fjelltopp/adx_develop/PYTHON310_CKAN2114_MIGRATION.md

 **Added plugins:**
 - `activity` (REQUIRED in CKAN 2.11.4 - provides activity stream actions like package_activity_list)
+  - **Note:** The activity plugin is properly registered in CKAN 2.11.4's setup.cfg entry points
+  - If you encounter "PluginNotFoundException: Interface activity does not exist", ensure the Docker bootstrap process completes fully
+  - The plugin must be explicitly enabled; without it, extensions that chain to `package_activity_list` will fail
 - `unaids_datatables_view` (custom view plugin)
 - `datatables_view` (CKAN 2.11.4 core plugin)
 - `webpage_view` (CKAN 2.11.4 core plugin)